nonvisual/nonvisual.github.io/_posts/2020-11-26-budget-data-visualization.md

 * plotly
 * seaborn

-In all my previous projects I successfull used plotnine and was quite satisfied with it so far.
-For this post though, I decided to opt for plotly, which is new library for me.
-The main selling point for me was interactiveness of plots (just check the plot in the preview of the post).
+In all my previous projects I successfully used plotnine and was quite satisfied with it so far.
+For this post though, I decided to opt for plotly, which is a new library for me.
+The main selling point for me was the interactiveness of plots (just check the plot in the preview of the post).

-As an outcome of data preparation post, we have a python function, which makes our data ready for further analysis.
+As an outcome of the data preparation post, we have a python function, which makes our data ready for further analysis.
 We again use synthetic data, and prepare it (in place):
 ```python
 transactions = generate_transaction_data()
 prepare_data(transactions)